Key Breed Facts

 Average Cost to keep/care for a Estrela Mountain Dog

-The Estrela Mountain Dog is a large, attractive and noble looking dog that hails from Portugal where they were bred to herd and guard livestock and the homes of their owners in the Estrela Mountain regions of the land.
-They are known for their courage, their loyalty and their intelligence as well as their kind, affectionate natures.
-The Estrela is highly prized in their native Portugal, but because they are one of the lesser known breeds here in the UK, they have yet to gain the same amount of popularity.
+The Estrela Mountain Dog is a large, attractive and noble dog that hails from Portugal where they were bred to herd and guard livestock and the homes of their owners in the Estrela Mountain regions of the land.
+They are known for their courage, their loyalty and their intelligence as well as their kind, affectionate natures which is why they have always been so highly prized in their native Portugal

 The Estrela Mountain Dog is the descendant of an ancient breed that was specifically bred to guard flocks of sheep in Portugal’s Serra da Estrela mountain range.
 However, there are no written records of the breed which has led to many debates on whether these dogs first taken to Portugal by the Romans when they invaded the Iberian Peninsula or whether it was the Visigoths who bought the dogs with them much later on.
 The only thing that everyone agrees on is that the breed is one of the oldest in Portugal.